Find flights

 Airline partners and loyalty

-There are several ways to book Cathay Pacific flights, including the coveted first-class product, using miles.
-That includes booking through Cathay directly or through partners like Alaska and American.
-Asia Miles can also be used for upgrades but keep in mind that miles within the program expire after 18 months of inactivity.
+There are several ways to book Cathay Pacific flights using miles, including that coveted first-class product.
+You can book through Cathay directly or through partners like Alaska and American.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.